mdcutone/psychxr/docs/installing.rst

 Preparing for Installation
 --------------------------

-PsychXR requires `Python 3.6
+PsychXR requires Python 3.6 and above, download it `here <https://python.org/>`_.
-<https://www.python.org/downloads/release/python-366/>`_ 64-bit to run and was
-extensively tested using version 3.6.6.
-It should be possible to build and run PsychXR on newer versions of Python, but the 3.6 series is preferred at this time.
 Since PsychXR will only build in 64-bit, ensure that the version of Python you install is also 64-bit.

 The PsychXR installer will automatically pull any dependencies, such as `Cython <https://cython.org/>`_ and `NumPy <https://www.numpy.org/>`_, prior to